MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/filtering.md

 -   Dialogs
 -   Enhanced previews
 -   Lookups
--   Form parts
+-   Page parts
 -   Parts
--   Table of contents form type
+-   Table of contents page type
--   Forms that have no data sources
+-   Pages that have no data sources

->[!Note]
->The availability of the Filter pane on particular pages and page types is evolving, so this list might change.

 ### What data does the Filter pane work on?

-Because the Filter pane is targeted at full page lists, it works only on the tables and fields that are directly joined (by inner/outer joins) to the first master data source on the page.
+The Filter pane is targeted at full page lists, it works only on the tables and fields that are directly joined (by inner/outer joins) to the first master data source on the page.
 This filtering mechanism isn't intended for filtering on secondary collections, or for filtering on other root data sources and their directly joined data sources.
 Other filtering mechanisms (QuickFilter, grid column filtering, and so on) are available to meet these other requirements.

 ### What fields are initially shown in the Filter pane?